zaicodes/beyond-photos-photography/TESTING.md

 # Testing

 Throughout the entire development process, I conducted continuous testing, making use of Chrome developer tools to identify and troubleshoot any issues as I progressed.
+The code was testing on both local host and after published website too.

 ## Mentors feedback: